hanpham32/devkit-cli/README.md

 ### 🔑 Setup for Private Go Modules

-During this Private Preview (closed beta), you'll need access to private Go modules hosted on GitHub:
+During this Private Preview, you'll need access to private Go modules hosted on GitHub:

 1. **Add SSH Key to GitHub:** Ensure your SSH key is associated with your GitHub account ([instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)).
 2. **Verify Repository Access:** Confirm with EigenLabs support that your account has access to necessary private repositories.